 Head to plants with bigger, brighter blooms.
 “Go for flowers with bright colors and as many petals as possible,” says Ogren.
 The showier flowers tend to be insect pollinated, and the shape of the bloom will also play a part.
 If the pollen is buried deep inside the flower, it will be less likely to blow away on the wind and into your nose.
 Stalwart examples of low-pollen summer flowers include pansies, violets, hydrangeas, gladiolus and fuchsia, to name a few.

 Be careful with heavily scented blooms, which can trigger attacks in asthmatics.
 This is especially important when choosing roses, which are often prized for their scent as much as their beauty.

 Annuals are a great way to add yard color, and many aren’t triggers for allergies unless planted in large clusters.
 Some of the better choices are: impatiens, petunias, sweet pea and foxglove.

 We love our lush lawns, but grass is the most common, persistent allergy offender.
 In fact, it can cause reactions even if it’s not the allergen because pollen, dust, mould, and insects and their droppings get trapped in the lawn, and then disturbed when you mow.
-The best option is to avoid laying sod altogether.
+The best option for an allergy-friendly garden is to avoid laying sod altogether.
 Stylish, modern gardens are often a mix of stone pathways and flower beds.